Freshly-made traditional lemon curd goes well on toast or as a filling for lemon meringue pie.

-Traditional lemon curd is an english recipe that is actually very easy to make.
+Traditional lemon curd is an English recipe that is actually very easy to make.
 It only requires four ingredients: lemons, sugar, eggs and butter.
-All ingredients for this recipe are kitchen stables that probably have at home.
+All ingredients for this recipe are kitchen staples that you probably already have at home.

 For the best flavor, I recommend using fresh lemons, but if you’re in a pinch you can use bottled lemon juice.
 I used approximately 10 small homegrown Meyer lemons for this recipe.
 If you have a lemon tree at home, this is the perfect recipe to make.

 While ‘curd’ doesn’t sound very appetizing, it’s a tart but sweet and tangy.
 You can spread it over toast with cream cheese or butter.
 It also can be used as a topping for ice cream or cakes.
-My favorite way to use curd is as a filling for Angel Food Cake.
+My favorite way to use curd is as a filling for Angel Food Cake or Lemon Meringue Pie.
 The uses for lemon curd are endless.
-If you enjoy the lemon flavor, I would most definitely give this recipe a try.
+If you enjoy a tart lemon flavor, I would most definitely give this recipe a try.

 - Prep your ingredients- cube your butter; juice & zest your lemons.

 - Add lemon juice and sugar to a medium saucepan and cook over medium heat.
-Add in butter and stir slowly.
-Once butter is melted, turn down or off heat and add in eggs slowly.
+Temper in the egg yolks.
+Take off the heat and add in the butter.
+It will melt with the residual heat.

 - Turn the heat back up to medium and continue to whisk as curd thickens.
 Once you begin to see bubbles come to the surface of the curd, it’s finished cooking.